karamkamal1/Splunk_and_Sysmon_Configuration_/README.md

 ### Skills Learned
-- Advanced understanding of SIEM concepts and practical application.
+- Understanding of Splunk concepts and Deployment.
-- Proficiency in analyzing and interpreting network logs.
+- Installation and configuration of Sysmon.
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to use Powershell.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Advanced ability to use Linux CLI.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Linux CLI
+- PowerShell
+- Splunk
+- Notepad(inputs.conf)

 ## Step By Step